-The Foreign Account Tax Compliance Act (FATCA) went into effect on July 1, 2015, with the intent of targeting and ultimately closing illegal offshore tax shelters.
-The law requires any U.S. entity conducting business with a Foreign Financial Institution (FFI) to demonstrate that the institution is not holding untaxed U.S. dollars by collecting W8- BEN-E certification forms.
-If the certification cannot be acquired, then the U.S. company conducting the transaction will be required to withhold 30% of the payment.
+The Foreign Account Tax Compliance Act (FATCA) went into effect on July 1, 2015, with the intent to target and ultimately close illegal offshore tax shelters.
+The law requires that any U.S. entity conducting business with a Foreign Financial Institution (FFI) demonstrate that the institution is not holding untaxed U.S. dollars by collecting certification forms.
+If the certification cannot be acquired, then the U.S. company conducting the transaction will be required to withhold 30 percent of the payment.
 The law currently applies to non-cash value property/casualty insurance premiums sent overseas.

-There is precedence demonstrating regulatory recognition of the non-financial nature of property/casualty insurance premiums.
-The post-9/11 Patriot Act regulations excluded non-cash value insurance from its anti-money laundering requirements because regulating them would not further its purposes, and other countries around the globe have similar tax evasion laws that exclude non-financial property/casualty premiums from their reach.
+There is precedence demonstrating the regulatory recognition of the non-financial nature of property/casualty insurance premiums.
+The post-9/11 Patriot Act recognizes this distinction and excluded non-cash value insurance from its anti-money laundering requirements because regulating them would not further its purposes, and other countries with similar tax evasion laws rightly exclude non-financial property/casualty premiums from their reach.

-There is a complex global web of non-financial property/casualty transactions within the insurance and reinsurance industry.
-In fact, approximately $500 billion in annual premium volume is within the scope of FATCA.
-Following and documenting the international trail of these premiums related to U.S. risks is significantly cumbersome, and requiring brokers to comply with FATCA’s certification process is excessive and expensive.
+Following and documenting the complex global web of non-financial property/casualty transactions within the insurance and reinsurance industries is significantly cumbersome, and requiring brokers to comply with FATCA’s certification process is excessive and expensive.

 Non-financial/non-cash value insurance premiums should be exempt from FATCA requirements.
-U.S. interests are not served by including all property/casualty insurance and other non-cash value insurance and reinsurance premiums within FATCA.
+U.S. interests are not served by including all P/C insurance and other non-cash value insurance and reinsurance premiums within FATCA.
 The regulatory compliance cost facing the global insurance marketplace is significant, with no apparent benefit to the U.S. government.
-Neither individuals nor corporations can use insurance premiums or other non-cash value products to evade U.S. taxes, which is the abuse targeted by FATCA.